Measuring risk contagion in financial networks with CoVaR: Introduction

 The paper is structured as follows.
-In \Cref{sec:asyind}, we discuss the idea of \emph{asymptotic (tail) independence} and its effects on multivariate extremes.
-Since such a feature is often empirically observed, at least in a bivariate sense, we formalize a multivariate notion for this concept and use two parametric models for elaborating on the presence of this phenomenon, namely the Gaussian copula and the Marshall-Olkin copula.
-In \Cref{sec:mrvwithasyind}, we characterize properties of heavy-tailed multivariate models which also admit such asymptotic (tail) independence behavior.
-In particular, we provide explicit expressions for tail probabilities of various types of extreme sets, especially under the aforementioned dependence structures.
-In \Cref{sec:systemicrisk}, we provide explicit expressions for systemic risk in terms of CoVaR and introduce the \emph{Extreme CoVaR Index} (ECI), which is another measure for systemic risk or risk contagion in the system.
-After having found tail probabilities of the underlying assets $\bZ$ in \Cref{sec:mrvwithasyind}, and the asymptotics of CoVaR in \Cref{sec:systemicrisk}, we compute joint and conditional probabilities for extreme events pertaining to the banks/agents given by $\bX=\bA\bZ$ and systemic risk measures like CoVaR and ECI in \Cref{sec:bipnet}.
-This requires appropriate understanding of transformations of various kinds of sets in presence of the bipartite network model.
+In \Cref{sec:mrvwithasyind}, we characterize multivariate heavy-tailed models and in particular investigate Gaussian and Marshall-Olkin copula models with Pareto-type margins.
+In \Cref{sec:systemicrisk}, we characterize the asymptotic behavior of $\CoVaR_{\gamma g(\gamma)|\gamma}(Y_1|Y_2)$ as $\gamma\downarrow 0$ for some function $g(\gamma)$ where $Y_1$ is heavy-tailed (note that both margins need not be heavy-tailed).
+We also introduce here the \emph{Extreme CoVaR Index} (ECI), which is a measure of the strength of risk contagion from $Y_1$ to $Y_2$ and is particularly useful when they are asymptotically independent.
+The bipartite network with asymptotically strongly dependent underlying assets is addressed in an example in this section as well.
+For the remainder of the paper, we investigate the more challenging case of asymptotically independent assets.
+In \Cref{sec:bipnet}, we compute joint and conditional probabilities for extreme events pertaining to the banks/agents given by $\bX=\bA\bZ$ and the asymptotic behavior of CoVaR as well as the ECI.
+This requires an appropriate understanding of transformations of various kinds of sets in the presence of the bipartite network model.
 We conclude in \Cref{sec:concl} with indications for future work.
 All proofs of relevant results are relegated to the appendix.